How to Measure

 - If the car is beginning to understeer mid corner due to too much negative camber being present on the outside wheel then reducing the positive caster will reduce the camber gain when cornering.
 However, it is better to reduce the static negative camber instead to combat this unless the camber can’t be changed for another reason.

-- If the car is lifting a rear wheel when cornering then the grip levels and acceleration can be affected greatly in a rear wheel drive car.
+- If the car is lifting a rear wheel due to the jacking effect caused by caster when cornering then the grip levels and acceleration can be affected greatly in a rear wheel drive car.
 It can also cause oversteer.
-Reducing the positive caster will reduce the weight jacking that affects the rear wheels which should keep the wheels on the ground at the rear end through corners.
+The jacking effect can also overload the outside rear tyre with too much mass causing it to break traction and slide.
+Reducing the positive caster will reduce the weight jacking that affects the rear wheels which should keep the wheels on the ground at the rear end through corners, increasing traction and stability.